Automating-GIS-processes/site/source/lessons/FA/final-assignment.rst

   - Short description of the datasets you used
   - Short generic description of the methods you used
   - Actual codes and visualizations to produce the **results**
-  - Description of the results (what should we understand and see from them?)
+  - Short discussion related to the results (what should we understand and see from them?)
   - Evaluate with **healthy** criticism the indicators, data and the analyses
     - What kind of assumptions, biases or uncertainties are related to the data and/or the analyses that you did?
     - Any other notes that the reader should know about the analysis